 The discipline gained popularity in the late 19th century, when a group of Swedes visited Great Britain and showed off some diving acrobatics to great acclaim.
 The result was the foundation of the first diving organisation in 1901 – now incorporated by the International Swimming Federation (known by French acronym FINA).
 Ten years later, in 1891, the first official rules were established.

-It did not take long for diving to join the Olympic programme: men´s diving debuting in 1904, at the St. Louis Games.
-Women began participating at the 1912 Games in Stockholm.
+It did not take long for diving to join the Olympic programme, with a men´s competition debuting in 1904 at the St. Louis Games.
+Women began competing at the 1912 Games in Stockholm.

 The first Olympic diving competitions were very different from how they are now.
 The St. Louis Games featured simple dives, with the springboard and diving platform only introduced at the Paris 1908 Games.